futureson/Covidpageviews/README.md

 - Covid cases data from WHO and Johns Hopkins University
 - Pageviews from the Wiki dataset

-You can find the complete data about this story here, and more detailed data for the begin of the journey can be found here.
-For a more detailed description of the data, you can refer to this article.
+You can find the complete data about this story [here](https://github.com/epfl-ada/ada-2022-project-wizards2122/tree/main/data), and more detailed data for the begin of the journey can be found [here](https://github.com/epfl-dlab/wiki_pageviews_covid).
+For a more detailed description of the data, you can refer to this paper: [Sudden Attention Shifts on Wikipedia During the COVID-19 Crisis](https://arxiv.org/pdf/2005.08505.pdf).

-**Mobility** data describes the daily percentage change in people's time in different places, while Covid data collected tell us the daily new cases.
-For people's online life, we have selected a total of 544 different pages in 3 categories to analyse the change in the number of page views per day or per week.
+**Mobility** data describes the daily percentage change of people's time in different places, while Covid data tell us the daily new cases.
+For people's online behaviour, we have selected a total of 544 different pages in 3 categories to analyse the change in the number of page views per day or per week.

 The outbreak of Covid in most countries was in the spring of 2020, and we are interested in the mobility of people in the unusual year of 2020, the association of wiki page views with the outbreak, especially from January to October 2020, when Covid was more severe.
 As a comparison, we also collected data for the same time period in 2019 as a reference for a typical year.
 What's more, we also have the data discribing the public events of each area, such as the time of first case etc..

-In total, we collected wiki pages in 13 different languages, corresponding to 24 different countries，which is shown in the figure below.
+In total, we collected wiki pages in 12 different languages, corresponding to 24 different countries，which is shown in the figure below.
 Thanks to the fact that each entry in the wiki dataset has the same QID for different languages, we only need to identify the entries under the English category to collect all the data.
 Of course, not all entries will be present under all languages, so there will be a little difference between languages in our dataset.
 To correspond to the countries in the mobility dataset and Covid cases, we assign different countries according to the proportion of the population speaking different languages.
 The story we are telling is not about the U.S. and UK, but rather about English speaking countries, etc.

 {% include summary.html %}